 In developing the Budget, rates and charges were identified as an important source of revenue.
 Planning for future rate increases has therefore been an important component of the financial planning process.
-The Fair Go Rates System (FGRS) sets out the maximum amount councils may increase rates in a year.
-For 2024/25 the FGRS cap has been set at 2.75%.
-The cap applies to both general rates and municipal charges and is calculated on the basis of council's average rates and charges.
+The rate cap sets out the maximum amount councils may increase rates in a year.
+For 2024/25 the rate cap has been set at 2.75%.
+The rate cap applies to general rates and is calculated on the basis of council's average rates and charges.